Fractured Magic: Chapter Twenty-Four

 “You know what they are?”
 Eresh asked, surprised.
 “Most humans don’t.”

-“And there’s a whole orchard of these?”
+“There’s a whole orchard of these?”
 Chia asked, tuning back in.
 “A field of dead nymphs?”

 “I’m sure they are.
 The fact that the groundskeeper hasn’t cut it down means they must know what it is,” Chia said.